Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Model Describing Secondary Infection

-The model for secondary infection introduced here is an extension of the primary infection model given in the previous sections.
-Added to the primary model is a sixth variable which corresponds to the antibody formed in the previous dengue infection that still circulates in the body but is heterologous to the new virus serotype.
-It is observed that heterologous antibodies can bind to the virions, but the extent of binding not only depends on the complementarity between the antigen and antibody (given in our model by the correlation factor \textit{w}) but also on the concentrations of the heterologous antibodies.
-It is found that different serotypes of virus in the primary and secondary infections have similarities in their protein coat.
-As a result, the intensity with which a particular virus stimulates an antibody response for heterologous and homologous antibodies will be related.
-We introduce a parameter \textit{w} to specifically take care of the relatedness between the various virus serotypes of primary and secondary infection. \textit{w} can vary from 0 to 1 and it quantifies the similarity between the individual serotypes.
 For very low concentrations of the heterologous antibodies in the body, the probability of its interaction with virus particles is almost zero.
-At high concentrations of the heterologous antibodies there is a good probability of the virus undergoing complete opsonisation with these antibodies.
+Lack of infection at low heterologous antibody concentrations has been reported \cite{Mur11,Hal03,Chu13}.
+At high concentrations of the heterologous antibodies there is a good probability of the virus undergoing complete opsonization with these antibodies.
 In this case it is very probable that the macrophages succeed in destroying the neutralised virions.
-Hence at very high concentrations the heterologous antibodies actually help in curbing the infection.
-Thus, the mechanism of ADE is functional only between a certain concentration range of heterologous antibodies.
-This means when heterologous antibodies are present in the body between a certain minimum and maximum value ($C_{min}$ and $C_{max}$) they actually help in virion production \cite{Hal70,Hal88}.
-This is incorporated in our model by introducing a dynamic switch \textquoteleft \textit{y}\textquoteright with defined values for different ranges of antibody count.
-The new set of non-linear equations describing secondary dengue infection are as follows:
+Hence at very high concentrations the heterologous antibodies actually help in curbing the infection \cite{Wah11,Cha11}.
+Therefore, the mechanism of ADE is at work only within a certain range in the concentration of heterologous antibodies which corresponds to sub-neutralising concentrations of these antibodies \cite{Hal88,Mur11,Hal09,Hal70}.
+This means when heterologous antibodies are present in the body between a certain minimum and maximum value ($A_{min}$, $A_{max}$) they actually help in virion production.
+This is incorporated in our model by introducing a dynamic, smooth switch function \textquoteleft \textit{y}\textquoteright which is a function of antibody concentration.
+The new set of non-linear equations describing secondary dengue infection can then be written as:

 with,